Gold Coast’s Best Secret Swimming Spots For Summer

 Tallebudgera Valley locals might not be happy that we’re letting you in on their little secret… affectionately known as the Araluen swimming hole (as it’s found close to the corner of Araluen Road and Tallebudgera Creek Road) this scenic little pot of gold is tucked in the foothills of Springbrook National Park.
 Here you’ll find a fresh water hole for splashing, a rope swing for getting radical, and a grassy field for picnicking.

 Froggies Beach is that magical wedge of sand located between Snapper Rocks and Point Danger.
 Protected from the elements by the surrounding rocky headlands, this hidden pocket is fringed by weeping Casuarinas, Pandanus palms, and scattered driftwood, making it an ideal backdrop for your sarong tee-pee tent or impromptu Insta photo shoot.
-Should the water be too turbulent for swimming, seek out the tiny rock pool just to the north.
+Should the water be too turbulent for swimming (use your judgement, folks!), seek out the tiny rock pool just to the north.
 What’s best?
 It’s only a short stroll in either direction from two of our fave watering holes on the southern Gold Coast—Rainbow Bay SLSC and Café DBar.

 Now this will require a mission across the border and a roundabout drive along a bumpy dirt road (Letitia Road) to find one of the most secluded secret swimming spots on the Gold Coast.
 Anywhere along lust-worthy Fingal Head Beach is damn fine to throw down your towel, but we want you to head for the river side.
 Think of it as a treasure hunt with no map…keep your eyes peeled for a trail head on your left, park up, and walk through the beach scrub to Kerosene Inlet.
 This is as wild and remote as you’ll find on the GC, so don’t forget the supplies!